 What Snakes Lay Eggs?

-Rat snakes are a common type of snake found throughout the US and are often also kept as pets.
-They are not one singular species, but all reproduce in the same way.
+Rat snakes are a common type of snake found throughout the U.S. They are not one singular species, but all reproduce in the same way.

 Two of the most common species of rat snake include corn snakes and black rat snakes (also known as black snakes).

-In the wild, rat snakes usually mate in the spring, after they come out of brumation (the reptilian equivalent of hibernation).
+In the wild, rat snakes mate in the spring, after they come out of brumation, which is the reptilian equivalent of hibernation.

-Typically, the female is gravid for around four to five weeks.
+The female is gravid for around 4-5 weeks.
 She then lays a clutch of around 12 to 20 eggs, which hatch around two months later.
 Rat snakes, like most oviparous snakes, abandon their eggs as soon as they lay them.

-Kingsnakes and milk snakes form the genus Lampropeltis.
-There are many different species within the group, though they all have certain things in common.
+Kingsnakes and milk snakes are from the genus Lampropeltis.
+There are many species within the group, although they all have certain things in common.
 They are all native to the Americas and usually have distinctive colored bands.
 And, of course, they are all oviparous.

 Most kingsnakes and milk snakes follow a similar mating pattern to rat snakes.
 They brumate in the winter and become active again in the spring.

-They mate around May, though this may vary slightly.
+They mate around May.
 Most species of milk snakes lay between 5 and 20 eggs per clutch, with an average of about 10.
-They lay their eggs about six weeks after mating, and the eggs take around two months to hatch.
+They lay their eggs about 6 weeks after mating, and the eggs take about 2 months to hatch.

-There are four species in the genus Heterodon, but the most commonly recognized are the Western and the Eastern hognose snake.
+There are 4 species in the genus Heterodon, but the most are Western and the Eastern hognose snakes.
 Known for their distinctive upturned “snout,” they are found across the US and northern Mexico.
-They are favorite pets due to their small size and reluctance to bite.

 Gopher snakes, genus Pituophis, are some of the most common snakes found in North America.
-They include bull snakes and pine snakes and are often mistaken for rattlesnakes, though they’re nonvenomous.
-Many people also keep gopher snakes as pets, despite their often feisty personalities.
+They include bull snakes and pine snakes and are often mistaken for rattlesnakes, though they’re non-venomous.

 Wild gopher snakes, again, mate in the spring.
 Gopher snakes are gravid for around 6-8 weeks.
 Depending on species, they may lay between 2 and 25 eggs at a time, though 12-14 tends to be the most common.
 The eggs will hatch in around 7 to 10 weeks, in the summertime.

 Pythons are native to Africa, Asia, and Australia.
-They also make up some of America’s favorite pet snakes.
 Ball pythons, Burmese pythons, reticulated pythons, and carpet pythons are some of the most popular members of the Pythonidae family.
 Like most species of snake, pythons are also oviparous.

 Most species of python do not brumate.
 This is because they come from warmer climates where the winters are not cold enough to necessitate this behavior.
 They tend to lay their eggs slightly earlier in the year than American species; around February to April.

-The number of eggs varies dramatically with species.
+The number of eggs varies by species.
 Ball pythons will lay between 3 to 13 eggs, whereas reticulated pythons can lay between 20 and 80 per clutch.

 Can Snakes Have Eggs Without Mating?